On Page SEO Optimization Guide 2025

 Header Tags (H1, H2, H3, etc.):

 - What they are: HTML tags used to structure content and indicate headings and subheadings.
 H1 is the main heading, H2 is a subheading, and so on.
+Structuring your content will better pass relevance signal to search engine robots.

 - Why they matter: They improve readability for users and help search engines understand the hierarchy of information on a page.